lachiescarsbrook/CanID/README.md

 ## **Introduction**
 The canid identification (`CanID`) workflow takes low-pass (i.e. screening) sequencing data as input, and accurately determines the taxonomic status of each sample (i.e. dog or wolf), as well as calculating a suite of summary statistics (Fig. 1).
 With as few as 500 SNPs (Fig. 2), `CanID` is 100% accurate at distinguishing all dogs and wolves (both modern and ancient), including pre-contact American dogs and extinct Pleistocene wolves, whose ancestry is largely unrepresented in contemporary canid populations.
 Recent dog-wolf hybrids can also be identified (Fig. 3).

+## **Citation**
+The manuscript which presents `CanID` is currently in preparation.
+In the meantime, please cite this workflow as follows:
+- Scarsbrook, L. 2024.
+Canid Identification (CanID) Workflow.
+GitHub. https://github.com/lachiescarsbrook/CanID.

 ## **Workflow Overview**
 ![Sample Image](figures/CanID_Workflow.jpg)
 **Figure 1.** Overview of the `CanID` workflow, showing the function and output of each `snakemake` rule contained within the five modules.